marko-js/resolve-sync/README.md

 ### `external?: (id: string) => boolean`

-A function that, if provided, is called with each module id.
-If it returns `true`, the resolver will treat the id as external and return it as-is (without attempting to resolve it).
-This is useful for excluding certain modules from resolution (e.g., built-ins, peer dependencies, or virtual modules).

-When not specified, the default behavior depends on the environment:
-In node environments this value is set to `node:module`'s `isBuiltin` function, which treats all built-in modules as external.
-In other environments, it defaults to `() => false`, meaning no modules are treated as external unless specified.

-### `external?: (id: string) => boolean`

 Optional function to mark module ids as external.
 When `true` is returned, that id is returned without resolution (useful for built-ins, peer dependencies, or virtual modules).

 Defaults: